Danny-Devs/vuesque/README.md

 additional features:

-- reactivity transform is turned on, a piece of syntax sugar meaning you don't have to type '.value' over and over again in your script tags.
-(That option was turned on in the vite.config.js file)

 - It also automatically imports the components that you use, so you don't have to import them by hand.
 More syntactic sugar.

 - I've included vueUse, a powerful set of composable utility components.
 Don't worry, your final build will only include the vueUse components that you actually use.
 Check them out at www.vueuse.org.